danhirst98/gigaclear_coding_challenge/README.md

 Additionally, I would change the delimiter for the variable rate away from `x`.
 Currently, the code breaks if the node type has an x in its name.

+I also would add functionality to read from .dot files.